 Levels of trust in government vary around the world.
 Trust is generally high in Nordic countries and Germany, and low in other established democracies.
-Analysing global political trust is difficult, as illiberal regimes such as Uzbekistan, China, Azerbaijan, Qatar, Singapore, Indonesia & Malaysia score surprisingly high on levels of trust.
+Analysing global political trust is difficult, as illiberal regimes such as Uzbekistan, China, Azerbaijan, Qatar, Singapore, Indonesia and Malaysia score surprisingly high on levels of trust.
 This may be because public dissent is more dangerous in these countries or due to high economic growth.
-Generally, democratic regimes are judged on democratic principles, especially levels of corruption (van der Meer, 2017).
+Generally, democratic regimes are judged on democratic principles, especially levels of corruption.4

 Indian Prime Minister Narendra Modi leads one of the most trusted governments in the world, with almost three quarters of Indians saying they have confidence in their national government.
-Switzerland and Indonesia also enjoy high levels of trust in their government at 82%.
-This compares to only one third of Americans and 43% of Australians (Gray, 2017).
+Switzerland and Indonesia also enjoy high levels of trust in their government at 82 percent.
+This compares to only one third of Americans and 43 percent of Australians.5

 Since 2010, there has been a considerable decline in the popularity of both major parties and the party system in Australia.
-The 2018 Edelman Trust Barometer showed Australians' average trust in government fell to 35% in 2018 from 45% in 2016, a fall of 10%, similar to Russia and Canada (Edelman, 2018).
-The proportion of voters who consistently vote for the same party has declined to its lowest level to date (Cameron & McAllister, 2017).
-This suggests people are making more conscious decisions when voting for the person or party they want representing them.
+The 2018 Edelman Trust Barometer showed Australians' average trust in government fell to 35 percent in 2018 from 45 percent in 2016, a fall of 10 percent, similar to Russia and Canada.6 The proportion of voters who consistently vote for the same party has declined to its lowest level to date.7 This suggests people are making more conscious decisions than in the past when voting for the person or party they want representing them.